 Traditional Chinese Medicine Practitioner & Acupuncturist

-Francis graduated as a Doctor of Traditional Chinese Medicine after completing a 4 year full time Doctor of Chinese medicine program in 2004 in Vancouver, after which he sat and passed the BC licensing exams.
+Francis graduated from the International College of TCM in Vancouver after completing a 4 year program in 2004, after which he sat and passed the BC licensing exams

 He completed post graduate studies at the Anhui Hospital of TCM in China where he was on rotation in various clinical departments